Culturing Rotifers in Small Systems (Home or Lab)

 - It's difficult to measure your rotifer densities without a microscope, so it might take 2-3 weeks before you find, by experimentation, an equilibrium in your system for how much algae to feed and how many liters of rotifers to remove each day without affecting your culture densities.

-- ChlorAm-X® neutralizes toxic ammonia released by the rotifers as a normal waste product.
+- ClorAm-X® neutralizes toxic ammonia released by the rotifers as a normal waste product.
 Use of ClorAm-X dramatically increases the number of rotifers that can be cultured in a small volume without requiring large daily water changes.
+RGcomplete™ contains ammonia control so additional ClorAm-X is not needed.

 - Rotifer Floss is a fibrous pad that you can hang in your culture to help keep it clean by accumulating solid wastes.
 Hang the floss in the culture like a curtain and weigh down the bottom so it doesn’t float.
 To clean it, simply rinse in a spray of tap water and put it back into the culture.